microsoft/demo-first-response-online/Deploy/Deploy.md

 1. Install [Power BI command line tool](https://github.com/Microsoft/PowerBI-Cli)
   `npm install powerbi-cli -g`
 2. [Create a workspace collection](https://docs.microsoft.com/en-us/azure/power-bi-embedded/power-bi-embedded-get-started) and get the Access Key
-3. Creates a new workspaced within a workspace collection
+3. Create a new workspaced within a workspace collection
   `powerbi create-workspace -c <collection> -k <accessKey>`
   Copy the WorkspaceId to use it in the next step.
-4. Imports the PBIX file
+4. Import the PBIX file
   `powerbi import -c <collection> -w <workspaceId> -k <accessKey> -f "./PowerBI/Police Supervisor Dashboard.pbix" -n [name]`
+5. Get your ReportId
+  `powerbi get-reports -c <collection> -w <workspaceId> -k <accessKey>`
   Copy the ReportId to use it in the next step.
-5. Open the Web.config file located at src\API\MSCorp.FirstResponse.WebApiDemo\ and update the PowerBI appSettings in order to complete this setup.
+6. Open the Web.config file located at src\API\MSCorp.FirstResponse.WebApiDemo\ and update the PowerBI appSettings in order to complete this setup.

 ### Clean up